-Just like a white shirt is a magnet for spaghetti stains, your sails are magnets for stains, dirt, and mildew aboard your sailboat.
+Just like a white shirt is a magnet for spaghetti stains, your sails are magnets for stains, dirt, and mildew.
 Unlike a white shirt, you shouldn’t bleach or machine wash your sails, it will ruin them.
+That means don’t clean them in a chlorinated pool, either.

-Or you can clean your sails at home to restore some of their brightness without causing permanent damage and without it costing you a lot.
-You will need a large, flat, clean space to work, some basic cleaning supplies, a little elbow grease, and some time.
+Another options is for you to clean your sails at home.
+You can restore some of their brightness without causing permanent damage and without it costing you a lot.
+You only need a large, flat, clean space to work, some basic cleaning supplies, a little elbow grease, and some time.

 Tastes great on salads too

-You can spend hours hand cleaning each grommet, eyelet, and hank but there’s a much easier way with regular household white vinegar.
+You can spend hours hand cleaning each grommet, eyelet, and hank snap but there’s a much easier way using regular household white vinegar.

 To clean corroded brass and bronze sail hardware: